MAT Degree vs. MEd Degree: What’s the Best Choice for You?

 - Educational Program Designer

 - Student Affairs Coordinator

 Do You Want to Become a Teacher?

 If you aspire to be a teacher, then your decision is easy.
 A Master of Arts in Teaching can help kickstart your career.

 Your MAT degree program may also allow you to get your teaching credential while enrolled, or offer the opportunity to pursue specialized add-on tracks.
-For example, you might be able to earn a Special Education Credential or Bilingual Authorization for Spanish Certificate (BILA) in addition to your degree, depending on your school.
+For example, you might be able to earn a Education Specialist Credential or Bilingual Authorization for Spanish Certificate (BILA) in addition to your degree, depending on your school.